tikivn/tiki-miniapp-docs/docs/design/styles/font.en-US.md

 | 12px        | font-height-x-small  |

 ## Font weight
+In most cases, just Regular 400 and Medium 500 should be enough.
+In the case of important information, bold 700 could be used.

 | Font weight | Token               |
 |-------------|---------------------|
 | Black 900   | font-weight-black   |